zackw/pinebook-pro-keyboard-updater/firmware/src/README.md

 The keyboard will (hopefully) be usable as soon as the updater script has completed.

 If you're customising a keymap for yourself, please create a new file with the appropriate type suffix, e.g. `myname_ansi.c`, so that changes from upstream can easily be pulled in.
-You may need to force-add and `*.c` files to the repo.
+If you think others might benefit from seeing your keymap, feel free to make a pull request to this repo, adding it to the `keymaps/` folder.